willjohnsonio/eggheadio_vr_applications_using_react_360_course_notes/13-react-create-native-modules-to-extend-react-360-app-functionality.md

 }
 ````

-Now if we clock on the flags it will say Welcome to the countres name in the tabs on your browser.
+Now if we click on the flags it will say Welcome to the countres name in the tabs on your browser.